MDAnalysis/MDAnalysis.github.io/_posts/2024-01-11-gsoc2023_marinegor.md

 ## How others can use it

-Let's imagine we've just learned that MDAnalysis now supports paralleization, and want to calculate RMSD of our large trajectory faster using multiple cores on our machine.
+Let's imagine we've just learned that MDAnalysis now supports parallelization, and want to calculate RMSD of our large trajectory faster using multiple cores on our machine.
 Imagine we have a 16-core CPU Linux workstation with an SSD drive and a 1 us trajectory of lysozyme in water.
 Like this:

 ```python